pivotal/LicenseFinder/README.markdown

 $ bundle exec rake license:action_items
 ```

-On a brand new Rails project, you could expect output like:
+On a brand new Rails project, you could expect output like (assuming you whitelisted the MIT license):

 ```
 Dependencies that need approval: